The average hourly pay for an Inventory Coordinator is $16.60.

 The top respondents for the job title Inventory Coordinator are from the companies Meijer, Inc., Joann's Fabrics and Crafts and Enterprise Holdings.
 Reported salaries are highest at Reyes Holdings, LLC where the average pay is $21.68.
 Other companies that offer high salaries for this role include Thermo Fisher Scientific, Inc. and Enterprise Holdings, earning around $20.66 and $16.52, respectively.
 Joann's Fabrics and Crafts pays the lowest at around $11.00.
 Meijer, Inc. and Sodexo, Inc. also pay on the lower end of the scale, paying $11.72 and $11.93, respectively.

 Inventory Coordinator Job Listings

-Popular Skills for Inventory Coordinator
+What Are Popular Skills for Inventory Coordinators?

-Pay by Experience Level for Inventory Coordinator
+What is the Pay by Experience Level for Inventory Coordinators?

 Pay Difference by Location